domschrei/lilotane/README.md

 # Lilotane

 Lifted Logic for Task Networks: SAT-driven Planning for Totally-ordered Hierarchical Task Networks (HTN)

-Location of main (development) repository: github.com/domschrei/lilotane
+NOTE: The main (development) repository of this project is [located here on Github](github.com/domschrei/lilotane).

 ## Overview